tarantool/doc/doc/release/2021-08-releases.rst

     transaction thread
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6137`).

--   Fixed a segmentation fault that arose when using MVCC and updating the entire space concurrently (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5892`).
+-   Fixed a MVCC segmentation fault that arose when updating the entire space concurrently (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5892`).

 -   Fixed a bug with failed assertion after a stress update of the same